WE ARE 4 THE KINGDOM ENTERPRISES.

 We are producers.

 IN EVERYTHING WE DO, WE DO IT FOR HIS KINGDOM.

 We invite you to explore our website to learn more about us.

-At 4 The Kingdom Entertainment, we have built a network of songwriters, musicians, composers, and producers who write and produce songs for single and album releases for up-and-coming and established recording artists and entertainers, as well as, executive produce and provide creative direction for music videos.
+At 4 The Kingdom Enterprises, our Music division has a network of songwriters, musicians, composers, and producers who write and produce songs for single and album releases for up-and-coming and established recording artists and entertainers, as well as, executive produce and provide creative direction for music videos.
 Our goal is to always create timeless music and produce thought-provoking, engaging, and out-the-box music videos with a message.